Scott Knight

 Scott Knight (born 28 April 1959 in King Island, Tasmania) is a former Australian rules footballer who played for Collingwood in the Victorian Football League (VFL) in 1984.

+Biography

 He was recruited from the North Launceston Football Club in the Northern Tasmanian Football League with the second last selection in the first ever VFL Draft in 1981.

 He is originally from King Island, Tasmania.
 His son, Matthew, plays basketball for the Perth Wildcats of the National Basketball League.